soon/CodeforcesAPI/examples/README.md

 How to run example scripts
 ==========================

-There are two ways to run examples:
+There are two ways to run examples without installing the whole package:

 1. You could add path to project to the `PYTHONPATH` environment variable.
 In Linux OS you could use `realpath` to retrieve path of the project: